citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 - **beta**: this is the version between latest updates on canary and production which will have some of the latest features after they've been tested on canary.
 This version isn't guaranteed to be stable you should only use it if you're a developer or want to test new features.
 - **canary**: this channel will have the latest build of FiveM.
 This channel is unstable, **do not use this build unless you're fine with issues, crashes, etc.**.

-**Note:** `canary` and `beta` are versions that isn't guaranteed to be stable and you should only use it if you're a developer or want to test new features.
+**Note:** The `canary` and `beta` versions aren't guaranteed to be stable and you should only use it if you're a developer or want to test new features.

-### Enable Geforce Experience Overlay
+### Enable GeForce Experience Overlay

 ```
 DisableNVSP=0